anhnguyendepocen/GSERM-Oslo-2018-git/README.md

 •	Hsaio, Cheng.
 2003.
 Analysis of Panel Data.
 New York: Cambridge University Press.

 Additional readings will also be assigned as necessary, all of which will be available on github and/or through JSTOR.
+A full syllabus will be available shortly.

 # Software